 Functional security and cybersecurity are among the most important issues in the development of modern vehicles, and the certification of individual systems will become increasingly important in the future.
 Developers must therefore increasingly work according to the "Safety & Security by Design" principle.
 Real-time operating systems based on a separation kernel enable new approaches.

-Author: Chris Berg, Solution Architect Automotive at SYSGO AG, Klein-Winternheim, Germany
+Author: Chris Berg, Solution Architect Automotive at SYSGO GmbH, Klein-Winternheim, Germany

 Already today, many functions in automobiles are fully or partially automated; driver assistance systems such as distance alarms, rear-view cameras or parking aids entered series production even of small and medium-sized vehicles.
 Fully autonomous passenger cars, buses and even trucks are in test operation on public roads; the first production vehicles can move at least semi-autonomously.
 The car of the future will require even more electronics and computing power - on the one hand to increase safety (driver assistance systems) and on the other to meet passengers' demands for comfort, entertainment and communication.
 The Internet of Things, which provides devices within the vehicle with the necessary connectivity, brings with it considerable new security challenges.
 Safety aspects are therefore increasingly determining software design, and certification standards will soon play a similarly important role in automotive engineering as they do today in the aircraft industry.
 In addition to functional safety, aspects of IT security and data protection also come to the fore.